What is Kranz Anatomy?

 What is the difference between C3 and C4 plants?

-The main differences between the C3 and C4 plants is that the bundle sheath cells of C3 plants do not contain chloroplast whereas the bundle sheath cells of C4 plants do.
-Carbon dioxide fixation in C3 plants takes place only once whereas that in C4 plants takes twice.
+The main differences between the C3 and C4 plants are that the bundle sheath cells of C3 plants do not contain chloroplast whereas the bundle sheath cells of C4 plants do.
+Carbon dioxide fixation in C3 plants takes place only once, whereas that in C4 plants takes twice.